ionic-team/ionic-docs/docs/api/select.md

 Multiple selection keyboard interaction follows the [ARIA implementation patterns of a checkbox](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/).

-These keyboard interactions apply to `ion-alert` and `ion-popover` elements when the overlay is presented and multiple selection is enabled.
+These keyboard interactions apply to `ion-alert`, `ion-popover`, and `ion-modal` elements when the overlay is presented and multiple selection is enabled.

 | Key                | Description                                                  |
 | ------------------ | ------------------------------------------------------------ |